7heMech/Replit-Graphql/README.md

 Performs a GraphQL query with the given `query` and `variables`.
 Returns a Promise that resolves to the query result.

-> `mutate(query: String, variables: object|string) => Promise<object>`

-Performs a GraphQL mutation with the given `query` and `variables`.
-Returns a Promise that resolves to the mutation result.

 > `subscribe(query: String, variables: object|string) => EventEmitter`

 Performs a GraphQL subscription with the given query and variables.
-It returns an `EventEmitter` object that can be used to handle the data sent by the server.
-The returned `EventEmitter` also has an `unsubscribe` method that can be called to stop the subscription.
+It returns an `EventEmitter` object.
+The returned object also has an `unsubscribe` method.

-**Note:** The `subscribe` function returns an `EventEmitter` object.
-You should attach an event listener to the `data` event of the emitter to handle the data sent by the server.

 > `setSid(sid: String) => undefined`